MajorScruffy/delete-old-workflow-runs/README.md

 # delete-workflow-runs
 A GitHub Action used to delete workflow runs from a repository.

-# Delete workflow runs action

-This action can be used to delete workflow runs.
 Behind the scenes it uses [Octokit request-action](https://github.com/octokit/request-action) to call the GitHub API, so you'll need to add the GITHUB_TOKEN as an environment variable:
 ```
 env:
   GITHUB_TOKEN: ${{ secrets.GITHUB_TOKEN }}